 The E-Oscar Investigation Method

-Because the CRA’s utilize the E-Oscar method of investigation, a consumer dispute is reduced to a two-digit code.
-This code supposedly best describes the dispute issue.
-What the code really does is reduce the CRA’s time in processing disputes and eliminates the FCRA requirement for the dispute to be investigated.
+Because the credit bureaus utilize the E-Oscar method of investigation, a consumer dispute is reduced to a two-digit code.
+This code is intended to best describe the dispute issue.
+What the code really does is reduce the credit bureaus’ time in processing disputes and eliminates the FCRA requirement for the dispute to be properly investigated.

-- Account reporting “One Month Term”.
-Again, what terms and agreements did you sign and agree to when the debt collector purchased the debt?
+- Account reporting “One Month Term.”
+What terms and agreements did you sign and agree to when the debt collector purchased the debt?
 None.
 Collection accounts should not have one month terms.

 - Account is reporting as an “Installment”.
 Again, what terms and agreements did you sign and agree to when the debt collector purchased the debt?
 None.
 Is the debt collector posing as a bank, lender or finance company?
-Collection accounts should not have installment agreements.
+Collection accounts are not installment accounts.

 - Account “ balance” or the “high balance” is incorrect.

 - Many collection agencies pose as Data Factoring Companies.
-Even if the CRA’s allow this deception, you did not open a “data factoring account” with them.
-This is not a “data factoring account.”
+Even if the credit bureaus allow this deception, you did not open a “data factoring account” with them.
+Collection accounts are not “data factoring accounts.”

 - The date of first delinquency with the original creditor is not reporting and according to the FCRA, Section 623, “…A person who furnishes information to a consumer reporting agency regarding a delinquent account being placed for collection, charged to profit or loss, or subjected to any similar action shall, not later than 90 days after furnishing the information, notify the agency of the date of delinquency on the account, which shall be the month and year of the commencement of the delinquency on the account that immediately preceded the action.”

-You will probably find more than one factual dispute; however, do not list all of them in one dispute letter.
+You will probably find more than one factual error, however, do not list all of them in one dispute letter.
 Save some for later in case you do not get the desired result on your first round of dispute letters.
-Disputing negative tradelines based upon factual errors may eliminate the CRA’s excuse of “previously investigated” notation.
+Disputing negative tradelines based upon factual errors may eliminate the credit bureaus’ excuse of “previously investigated” notation.